In today's competitive marketplace, understanding what makes your target market tick is more...

 While these two terms both describe effective business research tools, there are differences between the two.
 Market segmentation typically involves taking a look at the whole market from a broader scope.
-Customer segmentation on the other hand focuses on the buyer portion of the market.
+On the other hand, customer segmentation focuses on the buyer portion of the market.

 Types of Customer Segmentation

 Many customer segmentation models organize respondents into different categories, such as demographics, geography, behavior, technology, values, and needs.
 Learn more about the various types of customer segmentation below.

 Attitudinal segmentation models group together people based on their attitudes toward the product category.
 This segmentation method analyzes consumer lifestyle, shopping behavior, product needs, and other category specifics.

 Attitudinal customer segmentation also helps organizations analyze and understand user habits across different groups.
 Some questions that this segmentation model aims to answer include:

 - What is the most important consideration when buying a product or service?

 - How do you rate brands X, Y, and Z?

 Demographic segmentation uses statistics that describe populations based on their attributes and other characteristics.
 Demographic customer segmentation models analyze factors such as age, gender, education, income, or marital status.